 There are 14 quizzes.
 Quizzes are multiple choice tests and must be taken via Canvas unless other arrangements are made in advance.
-Quizzes are worth varying point vales You have only one chance to take each Quiz, so prepare in advance.
-Please take tests using a reliable computer and connections.
+Quizzes are worth varying point vales.
+You have only one chance to take each Quiz, so prepare in advance.
+Please take tests using a reliable computer and connection.
 There are 14 "practice quizzes".
 These are not graded, and it is for your use only as a study aid.
 If you can answer these questions successfully you are acquiring adequate knowledge about the relationship of insects and their relatives that will allow you to be successful for each of the 14 "ends of the module quizzes".
 In addition, there is an 'insect identification quiz' which will assess your ability for identification of insect orders and insect relatives that are of particular importance to wildlife.
 This quiz can be taken up to 3 times and the best score will be kept.
 At the end of each attempt the explanations as to how identification of the images is determined.
-Finally, there is one "syllabus quiz", two "course evaluation surveys" (midway and end of course) as well as 2 "assess your knowledge quizzes" (beginning and end of the course).
-For these, full grade will be given just for complete them.
+Finally, there is one "syllabus quiz" worth 17 points, two "course evaluation surveys" (midway and end of course) as well as 2 "assess your knowledge quizzes, full grades will be given just for completing them.